ytaragin/eko-wkshp/steps.md

 - In Go, to parse JSON you need a struct defined that matches the structure and names of the JSON object - except for the case of the letters.
   **NOTE:** The first character of your field name in the struct, *must* be capitilized.
-- So here is how to parse the JSON of the incoming request:
+- So here is how to parse the JSON of the incoming request that is handled by gin-gonic:
 	You can define and create an object like this:
 	```go
 	type RequestObj struct {